Reduced probability densities of long-lived metastable states as those of distributed thermal systems: possible experimental implications for supercooled fluids: Stationary and near-stationary reduced local probability densities

-If the reduced probability probability density is stationary (the condition of the Theorem) then it will, of course, be equal to its long time ($\tau \to \infty$) average.
+If the reduced probability probability density $\rho_{n}(t')$ is stationary (the condition of the Theorem) then it will, of course, be equal to its long time ($\tau \to \infty$) average.
 (In later comparisons to empirical data, our focus will be on the time window $\tau$ where the reduced probability density is nearly stationary.
 For a large yet finite $\tau$, there may be additional ${\cal{O}}(1/\tau)$ corrections as will be briefly discussed in Section \ref{finite_time}.)
 We introduce an analogous definition for the long time average $\rho_{\Lambda, l.t.a.}(\tau)$ of the probability density $\rho_{\Lambda}$ of the full system, i.e.,

-For finite $\tau$, an $\omega =0$ counterpart of Eq. (\ref{trivw}) follows by averaging both sides of Eq. (\ref{full}) over the time interval $[0,\tau]$,
+Given Eq. (\ref{llta}), for any finite $\tau$, an $\omega =0$ counterpart of Eq. (\ref{trivw}) follows by averaging both sides of Eq. (\ref{full}) over the time interval $[0,\tau]$ \footnote{Since at any time $t'$, the full many body probability density $\rho_{\Lambda}(t')$ is normalized, it satisfies Fubini's theorem.
+In other words, the order of the partial trace in Eq. (\ref{full}) and the integration over the time variable such as that associated with the averaged long time integral of Eq. (\ref{rlta}) can be interchanged.
+This interchange leads to Eq. (\ref{ft}) with the definition of Eq. (\ref{llta}) (and analogously leads to Eq. (\ref{trivw}) when noting that the averaged time integral of the full trace of $|\rho_{\Lambda}(t') e^{i \omega t'}|$ is also trivially normalized- thus similarly satisfying the condition for Fubini's theorem).},

-In a $\tau \to \infty$ limit when all time dependence is integrated over, the long-time average of the many-body probability density $\rho_{\Lambda}$ is, by construction, a time independent static quantity.
+In a $\tau \to \infty$ limit when all time dependence is integrated over, the long-time average of the many body probability density $\rho_{\Lambda}$ is, by construction, a time independent static quantity.

-We next explicitly separately consider (a) {\it quantum} and (b) {\it classical} theories and then illustrate how in both of these, a statement about the long-time average of the many-body probability density $\rho_{\Lambda}$ (Eq. (\ref{longpp+})) leads to Eq. (\ref{pp}). \\
+We will next investigate what are the most general possible static $\rho_{\Lambda, l.t.a.}$.
+This will then allow us to determine all possible time independent reduced probability densities $\rho_{n,l.t.a}$ and illustrate that these must be of the form of Eq. (\ref{pp}).
+We will explicitly separately consider (a) {\it quantum} and (b) {\it classical} theories and then illustrate how in both of these, a statement about the long-time average of the many body probability density $\rho_{\Lambda}$ (Eq. (\ref{longpp+})) leads to Eq. (\ref{pp}). \\

 (a) For {\it quantum systems,} it follows from the above noted stationarity in the $\tau \to \infty$ limit that

 Equivalently, since the eigenvalues of any probability density matrix including those of $\rho_{\Lambda}(t')$ are positive semidefinite and sum to unity, the largest norm amongst those of all eigenvalues, i.e., the operator norm of the probability density at general times $t'$,